 Your esophagus involuntarily moves food from your throat to your stomach, a process you don’t think about unless it’s not working right.
 Men and women who suffer from acid reflux and other GI conditions know firsthand how imperative the esophagus is and are encouraged to contact Colorado Gastroenterology for expert treatment.
-If you’re looking for relief from heartburn or swallowing difficulties, schedule an appointment at the Denver, Aurora, or Golden office over the phone.
+If you’re looking for relief from heartburn or swallowing difficulties, schedule an appointment at the Denver or Aurora office over the phone.

 The esophagus is a muscular tube that forms a pathway between the throat and the stomach.
 The mucosa tissue and muscles in the tube help food slide down into the stomach, even when you’re lying down.